mosip/commons/kernel/kernel-biometrics-api/README.md

 This api provides core funtions related to biometrics.

 ## Technical features
-- Provides functions related to create and coversions between xml and BIR models.
+- Creation and conversion of XML and BIR models.
-- Provides funtions related to biometric opertions like matching and quality assessment.
+- Biometric opertions like matching and quality assessment.